To Be or Not to Be poster

 The inciting incident occurs at 12 minutes when Hitler invades Poland.
 The theater is shut down, and the Nazi play is banned.
 The Bronskis' world collapses as war begins..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Anna agrees to help Sobinski by using her acting skills to seduce and deceive Siletsky.
+This demonstrates the protagonist's commitment to Anna agrees to help Sobinski by using her acting skills to seduce and deceive Siletsky.
 The Bronskis choose to become active resistance fighters using performance., moving from reaction to action.

 The Collapse moment at 77 minutes (72% through) represents the emotional nadir.
 Here, The troupe is trapped in Gestapo headquarters.
 Their cover is blown, and they face execution.
 Dobish appears to betray them.
-The whiff of death: capture seems certain., illustrates the protagonist at their lowest point.
+The whiff of death: capture seems certain., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Frederick synthesizes his acting talent with genuine courage.
 The troupe devises one final performance: staging a fake theater audience to enable escape.
 Art meets life., demonstrating the transformation achieved throughout the journey.